 What to do: To prevent plants, leaves and dirt from blocking the drains, keep the outdoor area clear of fallen leaves and debris.
 If this mess is left long enough, it will cause your drains to become severely blocked.

 While ensuring your yard is free from leaves and dirt is a great way to prevent build-up, sometimes the real issues lay under the surface.
 Tree roots can crack your drain pipes beneath your home – causing blockages and leaks.
-Specialist pipe relining equipment can be used to clear the blockage and provide a long-term structural repair.
+Specialist drain cleaning equipment can be used to clear the blockage and pipe relining technology can provide a long-term structural repair.

 3. Blocked Drains from Grease Build-up